mrmattson/next/index.md

 HTML syntax is the *de facto* language of the web and it's designed for building user interfaces.
 The syntax is explicit, nesting is inherent to the language, and attributes offer a clean way to provide options for custom tags.

-Riot tags are [converted](/compiler/) to pure JavaScript before browsers can execute them.
+Riot tags are [converted](/compiler/) to pure javascript before browsers can execute them.

 #### DOM Expressions binding